About the Trail

 • Call 911 to report any emergency or suspicious activity.

-• Please report any vandalism, storm damage or unsafe conditions immediately to Henderson County Parks and Recreation Department by calling 828-697-4884.
+• Please report any vandalism, storm damage, or unsafe conditions immediately to Henderson County Parks and Recreation Department by calling 828-697-4884.

 Prohibited Activities

-• Littering and vandalism
+• Littering and Vandalism

-• Tobacco use of any kind
+• Tobacco and vaping use of any kind

 • Killing, trapping, or harming wildlife